QuaDevTeam/GetFuncExports/Readme.md

 # @quajs/get-func-exports

-Extracting function definitions from JavaScript text and converting them to exports.
+Extract function definitions from JavaScript text and convert them to exports.

 ## Usage